stormslowly/ms2sm/README.md

-# MS2MS
+# M2MS
-### a simple tool to convert mysql Schema to sails model js file
+### a simple tool to convert mysql Schema to sails model json file
+Just hate to write the model json by hand so write this
 ##Options

 ```